IPK-BIT/divbrowse/docs/source/javascript_api.rst

     divbrowse_instance.setSamples(samples);

-Control the displayed samples and provided a link for them
+Control the displayed samples and provided a link as label
 ==========================================================

-It is also possible to apply an <a> HTML-tag on the displayed sample names like so:
+It is also possible to apply <a> HTML-tags as labels for the displayed samples:

 .. code-block:: javascript